ildeagr/bankapp/README.md

 This task focuses on basic user-related actions such as registering a new user, logging in, retrieving user and account details, and logging out.
 For these actions, you will need to interact with several endpoints, some of which require authentication.

-- **User Registration**: Implement the functionality to register a user by sending the required information like name, email, phone number, and password.
-This registration should return the account number, which will be used for future operations.
+- **User Registration**: User Registration: The functionality is implemented to register a user by submitting the required information such as name, email, phone number and password.
+This registration will return the account number, which will be used for future operations.

-    Request body:
+- Example of the Request body received:
     ```json
     {
         "name":"Nuwe Test",